royCheung-223/Internship/README.md

 # Internship
 ## Virtual robot in GazeBo and real robot move at the same time
+## Introduction
+The objective of this project is let the virtual robot and real robot move simultaneously.
+We would take the encoder value of the real robot to do the odometry transform.
+The virtual robot would follow the odometry message to project the location of the robot.
 ## 1. Setup of ROS
 ## 1.1 Installing ROS in Ubuntu
 Version: Melodic